Kr4is/Kr4is/README.md

 # Hello, I'm Bruno Cabado 🎩

-I am a graduate in computer engineering, with a master's degree in high-performance computing and experience in the private sector in both large and smaller companies.
+I am a PhD researcher in computer science, with a computer science degree and a master's degree in high-performance computing and experience in the private sector in both large and smaller companies.
 During my studies I concentrated on the branch of computing in order to face complex problems and later, with the master on high-performance computing, optimize processes as much as possible.

 Currently I am dedicated to developing AI-based applications and optimizing them to be used in real time.
 I also like sports, being a federated basketball player, and the world of free and open source software.

 ### Trajectory

 - 💼 **AI based Software Engineer** at [Cinfo](https://www.cinfo.es/es/)
+- 🔭 PhD Researcher in **Computer Science** at [UDC](https://udc.gal/) and [Cinfo](https://www.cinfo.es/es/)
 - 🔭 Bachelor's degree in **Computer Engineering** at [UDC](https://udc.gal/)
 - 🔭 Master's degree in **High Performance Computing** at [UDC](https://udc.gal/)
 - 🌱 I’m currently learning **Artifical Intelligence**